Alabama College of Osteopathic Medicine

 - Casper Application: Applicants who have submitted an invitation to complete the Supplemental Invitation have the option of taking the CASPer examination online.
 Casper is an online test that assesses the non-cognitive skills and interpersonal characteristics that the university believes are important for the program’s successful students and graduates.
 And also complements the other resources for evaluating applicants.

 - Applicants may send one pre-med letter from the counselor or committee, which includes the names and divisions of the committee members.
 If there is no letter from an advisory or commission, then two academic letters from the faculty of science must be submitted.
-Both letters should be signed.
+Both letters require a signature.

 - College science professors who have instructed the applicant in the appropriate science courses or suggested top-level science courses must write the science letters.
 These letters will be on the letterhead with the signature line academic credentials.
 Letters should include the title of the course the professor taught in as well.